 within the parameters space which satisfies the normalisation condition $\sum_{\mathbf i} \rho_{\mathbf i} = 1$.
 However, since the computational cost increases exponentially with the number of qubits such a scheme becomes of limited utility beyond a few qubits.

-For example, for a system with \({\mathrm{N_q}}\) qubits, Eq.~\eqref{eq:many-qubit-bayes} requires handling a multi-parameter probability distribution \(\mathrm{Pr}(\bm{\rho}|\mathbf{s}^{(n)})\) at each iteration step of the Bayesian update.
+For example, for a system with \({\mathrm{N_q}}\) qubits, Eq.~\eqref{eq:many-qubit-bayes} requires handling a multi-parameter probability distribution \(\mathrm{P}(\bm{\rho}|\mathbf{s}^{(n)})\) at each iteration step of the Bayesian update.
 This distribution involves $2^{\mathrm{N_q}}$ variables $\rho_{\mathbf i}$, each sampled within the interval $[0,1]$.
 If each variable is sampled with \(n_p\) points, the total probability distribution would necessitate a mesh-grid with $n_p^{2^{\mathrm{N_q}}}$ points.
 Even though the normalization condition reduces the effective number of independent coordinates the computational cost remains high and out of reach.

-Additional complications arise from the noise matrix resulting of the multi-qubit measurement process.
-Ideally, the reconstruction of the multi-qubit noise matrix appearing in Eq. \eqref{eq:many-qubit-bayes} would require a full detector tomography, which is impractical and unfeasible as the number of necessary measurements scales exponentially with the number of qubits.
-Consequently, it is common practice to assume uncorrelated readout noise, allowing the multi-qubit noise matrix to be constructed as a tensor product of the single-qubit noise matrices as
+Additional complications arise from the noise matrix resulting of the multi-qubit measurement process. {Reconstructing the multi-qubit noise matrix in Eq.~\eqref{eq:many-qubit-bayes} ideally requires full detector tomography, but this quickly becomes infeasible as measurement requirements grow exponentially with qubit count.} Consequently, it is common practice to assume uncorrelated readout noise, allowing the multi-qubit noise matrix to be constructed as a tensor product of the single-qubit noise matrices as